 The Free Licence Scheme officially came into effect on 1 February 2016.
 The $7 million Free Licence Scheme rewards young drivers who complete both their red and green probationary periods without any traffic offences or demerit points, with a free three year licence.
 The licence, worth $76, will be awarded to drivers when they receive their full licence for the first time.
 As well as having a good driving record, drivers must be issued a probationary licence before the age of 21 to be eligible for the scheme.
 Find out more.

-The $24.4 million Practical Safe Driving Program (PSDP) will be delivered across the State to support and enhance Victoria's Graduated Licensing System.
-It will be designed to provide beginner drivers and their supervising drivers with target capabilities in the form of knowledge, skills and behaviours to lay the foundations for safe driving among young drivers.
+The Practical Safe Driving Program (PSDP) is now known as the Road Smart program.
+The program will be delivered across the State to support and enhance Victoria's Graduated Licensing System.
+Road Smart will be designed to provide beginner drivers and their supervising drivers with target capabilities in the form of knowledge, skills and behaviours to lay the foundations for safe driving among young drivers.
 The program will be available to all Year 10 students (or equivalent) and will link with the Victorian curriculum.
 It involves in-car, in-classroom, and e-learning components for beginner drivers.
-It also involves e-learning for supervising drivers and a school toolkit that is accessible to teachers.
+It also involves e-learning for supervising drivers and a toolkit for teachers.

-The Request for Tender for the curriculum development of the in-class and in-car components of the PSDP was released on 07 September 2016 and closed on 12 October 2016.
-Karrikins Group Community Pty Ltd has been appointed to develop the curriculum for the Practical Safe Driving Program in-class and in-car components.
+In December 2016, Karrikins Group Community Pty Ltd was appointed to develop the curriculum for the Practical Safe Driving Program in-class and in-car components.